-Our commitment to our customers and to service quality is reflected in the certification of SAAM's management systems under the international standard ISO 9001:2008 (quality).
+Our commitment to our customers and to service quality There are various customer communications and service is reflected in the certification of SAAM's management platforms that range from traditional to online systems. systems under the international standard ISO 9001:2008 The online service systems that have been implemented by (quality)29.

-SAAM's value proposition is based on the relationship that we develop with and personalized attention provided to our customers.
-For example, each port terminal has a commercial management office that periodically visits customers (shipping companies, exporters/importers, transport firms, shipping agents, etc.).
-At the corporate level, the Port Terminals Division has a department focused on commercial issues.
-SAAM's services aim to provide coordinated service and timely responses to contingencies.
+SAAM's value proposition is based on the relationship with additional services that facilitate and improve the that we develop with and personalized attention provided customer experience, such as storage and consolidation. to our customers.
+For example, each port terminal has a commercial management office that periodically visits.
+In an effort to continually improve our terminals, we customers (shipping companies, exporters/importers, have recently promoted five key initiatives: measuring transport firms, shipping agents, etc.).
+At the corporate the general efficiency of the crane teams, introducing level, the Port Terminals Division has a department practices to enhance crane performance, standardizing focused on commercial issues.
+SAAM's services aim maintenance processes; scheduling container receipt to provide coordinated service and timely responses to and dispatch with systems tools (Container Express); and contingencies.